-The library works with anti-bullying and internet safety organisations to develop digital skills and help people stay safe online.
+The library works with anti-bullying and internet safety organisations to develop digital skills and provides access to easy-to-use cyber safety resources.

 Staying safe online at home, school and the workplace is also known as internet safety, e-safety and cyber safety.